movementkitchen/website/src/blog/postnatal-return-to-exercise/index.md

 I practised placing the hands just under the lower ribs and trying to keep this area relaxed while exhaling – using humming sound would help me to reflexively engage the deep abdominal muscles.
 Also, I learnt how to spot and avoid bearing down – thinking of lifting up from the base of the torso at exhalation instead (effort 2/10).

-Rebuilding the foundation, I could stop creating the outward and downward pressure.
+By rebuilding the foundation, I could stop creating the outward and downward pressure.
 And now I had a much better foundation on which I could build up intensity and impact.

 And this made me think: was I asking the right questions in my postnatal return to exercise?